Frequently Asked Questions

 Q: Does my nominator have to be my department chair?

-A: No. Any senior researcher may nominate you.
+A: No. Any senior researcher who can speak to the quality of your work may nominate you.

 Q: Does my nominator have to be someone from my department?